 The influential American educator ED Hirsch says the book is as relevant to the US as it is to UK and even attributed the failure of the No Child Left Behind (NCLB) policy (which stipulated all pupils should make progress in reading and maths every year) to these myths.
 "If educators had been less captivated by anti-knowledge myths, they could have met the requirements of NCLB, and made adequate yearly progress for all groups," he wrote.
 "The failure was not in the law but in the myths."

 Now Christodoulou, who is head of assessment at Ark Schools, has written a second book.
 Making Good Progress?
 The Future of Assessment for Learning. is an evidence-informed discussion and analysis of formative assessments – sprinkled with ideas and tips for best practice.

-The book is due out in February 2017– and it won't be able to come quick enough for the many schools struggling to establish reliable assessment systems in a world after levels.
+The book was published in February 2017– and it couldn't come quick enough for the many schools struggling to establish reliable assessment systems in a world after levels.
 Christodoulou helpfully highlights where assessment has gone wrong in the past, and how we can learn from these examples.
 She also discusses ways to design more reliable and sustainable assessment systems, argues that assessment for learning too often becomes assessment of learning, and looks at why marking and feedback are not the same thing.